basjes1977/jira-po-toolkit/README.md

 - **Instructions:**
   - Acceptance criteria must be a markdown list in the custom field.
   - Results are grouped by Epic.
+  - Run with `python jira_refine_sanity_check.py --fix-labels` to interactively add one or more labels (comma-separated) to unlabeled stories; defaults come from sibling stories/epics.
+When launched without flags (via the menu) you’ll be prompted to add labels automatically if any are missing.
 - [See detailed README](./jira_refine_sanity_check.md)

 ### 4. Check 'Ready' Stories (Sanity Check) (`jira_ready_sanity_check.py`)